YevheniiPokhvalii/generate-aws-tokens/README.md

 # The script for generating AWS tokens, working with AWS profiles, and updating a kubeconfig file

 **Goals**: at the time of writing, the current version of `aws-cli/2.7.7` does not have a convenient way to work with AWS profiles, specifically with temporary AWS profiles and tokens.
 This script aims to improve this experience.<br>
+The script is intended to be POSIX compliant.
+It was analyzed with [ShellCheck](https://www.shellcheck.net/).<br>
 **Related issues**:<br>
 https://github.com/aws/aws-cli/issues/6979<br>
 https://github.com/aws/aws-cli/issues/6980<br>